 The MYSTY project provides a means for teachers to share and embed innovative teaching practice to enhance awareness of cultural diversity.
 At the same time it increases pupils’ cultural awareness and expression and enhance their social and civic competence.

 MYSTY also supports teacher and pupil digital competence.
 With a network of teachers, media and education academics, and technicians, the main objective is to create the MYSTY Digital Storytelling Toolbox.

 MYSTY has three key impacts:

 The first stage, involves the development of methods of how to integrate the MYSTY resources into the school curriculum formally or informally as required.
 It involves an assessment of current practice, an assessment of different ways of using the MYSTY resources, and digital training for teachers.
-The result of this activity will be the Curriculum Integration Methodologies
+The result of this activity is the Curriculum Integration Methodologies

-Pupil Guide for Digital Storytelling
+Guides for Digital Storytelling

 Digital stories for inclusion

 During the final stage of the Project, the pupils and Partners have used the Guides in order to capture their digital stories.
 With oversight and support from teachers and Project Partners, the pupils have collected wide range of digital stories for inclusion on the MYSTY Digital Stories section.

 The MYSTY Project is seen as an attempt at the educational level to counteract current fears and open a more personal perspective of Diversity.
 If you are interested in our activities or you recognize yourself in our values…